Nutrition value of fresh herbs

-Yes, herbs such as basil, parsley, oregano, mint and rosemary contain vitamins, minerals and phytonutrients (healthy plant compounds).
+Yes, herbs such as basil, parsley, oregano, mint and rosemary contain vitamins, minerals and phytonutrients (beneficial plant compounds).
 This makes sense because herbs are plant foods, just like vegetables.

 For example, basil is rich in vitamin K and also provides vitamin A and small amounts of magnesium, calcium, folate, potassium and iron.
 Parsley is also abundant in vitamin K, as well as vitamins A and C and folate.